 - Are employees resilient to manage the pace of transformation?

 This will determine the action required to attract, develop, retain and plan potential successors to those who will leave in the future.

-This needs to be a living and continuous process that aligns to the business strategy and vision, and is clearly communicated throughout the business.
+This needs to be a living and continuous process that aligns with the business strategy and vision and is clearly communicated throughout the business.